-One of the most common props for primetime games is picking which player will score the first touchdown.
-This market, along with many others involving the top players are often available closer to the day of the game.
+One of the most common props for prime time games is picking which player will score the first touchdown.
+This market, along with many others involving the top players, is often available closer to the day of the game.

-Although there is a slight delay for player options, books offer a variety of game props right now.
+Although there is a slight delay for player options, books are offering a variety of game props right now.